logandauria/Hyperdrive/README.md

 ![alt text](https://github.com/logandauria/Vaporwave-Reality-Racer/blob/master/images/XRGrabInteractable.png?raw=true)
 This approach causes the parent (Vehicle > XR Origin) of the wheel to be overridden to the XR hand(s).
 To remedy this we can set a parent constraint component on the steering wheel to set its 'false parent' to the XR Origin so the needed position and rotation data can still be tracked.
 ![alt text](https://github.com/logandauria/Vaporwave-Reality-Racer/blob/master/images/ParentConstraint.png?raw=true)
-The Z rotation axis needs to be unfrozen because it's the axis in which the user turns the steering wheel.
-This should not mirror the XR Origin transform.
+The Z rotation axis needs to be unfrozen because it's the axis in which the user turns the steering wheel, it should not mirror the XR Origin transform.

 ### PORTALS